For People with Mobility Impairments:

 - Lemon House reproduction furnishings and tools for ranger programs are used to enhance experiences for visually impaired visitors.

-- There is one audio exhibit at the Engine House Six Exhibit Shelter.
+- There is one audio exhibit at the Engine House No. Six Exhibit Shelter.